 Los Angeles Resisting Arrest Defense Attorneys

-At Werksman Jackson & Quinn LLP, our top-rated LA criminal defense attorneys handle many challenging, high-profile, and celebrity cases.
+At Werksman Jackson & Quinn LLP, our top-rated LA criminal defense lawyers handle many challenging, high-profile and celebrity cases.
 We understand the need for discretion, and we’re here to protect your rights and defend your reputation.
 Our excellent win-loss ratio has earned us a reputation as tenacious, proven, and compassionate attorneys who take each case personally.
 If you need a criminal defense attorney with years of expertise, call us at (213) 688-0460.

 Resisting arrest is covered in California Penal Code 148 which states:

 "Every person who willfully resists, delays, or obstructs any public officer, peace officer, or an emergency medical technician…in the discharge or attempt to discharge any duty of his or her office or employment, when no other punishment is prescribed, shall be punished by a fine not exceeding one thousand dollars ($1,000), or by imprisonment in a county jail not to exceed one year, or by both that fine and imprisonment."

 In other words, resisting arrest is considered an act of resistance toward a peace officer who is attempting to perform the duty of his job.
 The same offense applies for impeding or resisting an EMT or any other public officer performing their duty.
 PC 148 provides for a broad interpretation, and resisting arrest may not only include in-person physical resistance.
 Some common examples of charges filed for resisting arrest include:

 - Physically struggling against police officers in their attempt to arrest you

 - Going “limp” and forcing officers to carry or drag you

 - Attempting to stop an officer from arresting another